mpv-player/mpv-examples/libmpv/README.md

 ### sdl

 Show how to embed the mpv OpenGL renderer in SDL.
 Uses the render API for video.
+In addition, main_sw demonstrates the render API software renderer.

 ### streamcb